VanLaser/analog-controls-for-armored-core-ps2/README.md

 - Missions, garrage AC test and arena work, but 'Vs. (Splitscreen)' and 'ILINK' modes are not patched
 - Since it's based on recording (digital) inputs only, the replaying system is broken
+- The unpatched _Japan (SLPS_011.30)_ version only works with controller in 'digital' mode, see the **AC1 Notes** above

 ### AC: Master of Arena notes

 - Missions, garrage AC test, arena and ex-arena work, but 'Vs. (Splitscreen)' and 'ILINK' modes are not patched
 - Since it's based on recording (digital) inputs only, the replaying system is broken
-- The 2 _.ppf_ patches for each CD are actually identical (they patch the same offsets at the same distances in the _.bin_ file), but I included both to avoid any confusion.
-Just make sure to patch both CDs.
-- For some reason, the _PCSX-Redux_ emulator hangs when loading an Arena or Ex-Arena fight, therefore I recommend using _Duckstation_ for this game.
+- For some reason, the _PCSX-Redux_ emulator hangs when loading an Arena or Ex-Arena fight (at least for the USA edition), therefore I recommend using _Duckstation_ for this game.

 ### Usage: